Date(s) - 08/15/2019

 Dr. Jill Heilman is a Public Speaker, University Instructor, Executive Coach, and PeopleMap Trainer.
 She currently serves as Vice President of Training for the People Map System based out of Tampa, FL.
 She shares her expertise on personality types to help individuals and corporations maximize their potential in both their professional and personal lives.
 Dr. Heilman also teaches undergraduate and graduate courses in counseling at the University of South Florida, as well as serves as an executive coach to professionals in corporations across the country.
 In her spare time, Dr. Heilman and her family founded a non-profit in their daughter’s memory, the Halle Grace Foundation, that services children with disabilities and supports their families as they face the medical challenges associated with chronic illness.

 Cost to attend is $35 per person which includes the day’s events, parking, and a buffet breakfast and lunch*

-PAYMENT PROCEDURE: Each registrant will be billed for the $35 registration fee 30 days prior to the event (or later if registered later).
+PAYMENT PROCEDURE: Each registrant will be billed for the $35 registration fee.
+Your fee may be requested before or after the event depending on the time that you registered.
+If you have registered for the event, you’re cleared to attend!
 We will send you an invoice via email that you can pay with a credit card or print and pay by check.
-If you need to be invoiced sooner or as a group, please contact Vickie Frost at firstname.lastname@example.org.
+If you need to be invoiced sooner or as a group, please contact Vickie Frost at email@example.com.